wllm-rbnt/dispki/README.md

     ./dispki.pl -d 2 bla.lu bli.lu

-Compared to previous command, this one adds `bli.lu` to list of SANs of the leaf server certificate.
+Compared to previous command, this one adds `bli.lu` and `www.bli.lu` to list of SANs of the leaf server certificate.
 Also, 2 intermediate certificates are placed between leaf server certificate and self-signed root certificate.

 Output files are organized as a sequence.
 In the following case a chain was built with 2 intermediate certificates.
 Root certificate has the lower id, 0.